 Today, The Sharing Place hosts age-appropriate grief support groups at three locations for children ages 3-18.
 Parents also meet separately in groups designed to meet their needs.
 Each group is led by a coordinator and a number of volunteers who have completed extensive training.

 As the program has grown over the years, requests for services has also grown.
 To meet demand, The Sharing Place partners with agencies and schools across the Wasatch Front to improve understanding of the impact the death of a loved one can have at different stages of life.
-In addition, The Sharing Place now holds grief groups in Taylorsville and at Mount Jordan Middle School, extending our services to reach more vulnerable families who can benefit from the opportunity to share their feelings, experiences, and memories.
+In addition, The Sharing Place now holds grief groups in Taylorsville which extends our services to reach more vulnerable families who can benefit from the opportunity to share their feelings, experiences, and memories.
 For more information about our outreach efforts, please visit here.Request a Brochure